-There are lots of myths about hair loss that get thrown around.
+There are lots of myths about hair loss and hair regrowth that get thrown around.
 The Mosh medical team has debunked some of the most common myths about hair loss.
 We wish to debunk myths about hair loss.

 There has been a long held myth that the ‘bald gene’ comes from the mother’s side of the family.
 In fact, there is no ‘bald gene’ per se.
 Whilst a family history of balding is certainly a predictor, plenty of guys with no family history at all go bald.
 Contrary to popular belief, most studies have found a higher concordance of balding between fathers and sons.